-Increasing the share of non-fossil fuel in the energy mix is the central part of China's INDC.
-This priority has a strong legal foundation in the Renewable Energy Law of 2006, an umbrella regulation for renewable energy development.
+China is trying hard to contain its emissions in a number of ways, in particular by incentivising investment in renewable energy.
+Pushing investments in renewables has occurred on such a scale that China has been the worlds' leading investor in renewable energy for several years.
+Making renewables a priority has a strong legal foundation in the Renewable Energy Law of 2006, an umbrella regulation for renewable energy development.
 It not only emphasised the importance of renewable energy development as a national strategy, but also assigned responsibility to different parts of government, putting them in charge of technological development, setting standards, grid connection, developing feed-in tariffs, promoting industry, and creating a national renewable energy fund.
 The law guided all other policies and combinations thereof.
 In the remainder of this section on China we concentrate on the question of who was behind this law (policy formulation) and who drives its implementation.

 Given the strong legal foundation and spectacular build-up of renewable energy capacity in China, a credible case can be made for presenting these advances as effective climate policies.
-Climate considerations, however, were not the driving force behind the Renewable

-Energy Law.
-The consensus among those who formulated the law, and those who have studied it since then, is that the key concerns were securing energy and building a competitive industry.3 Mathews and Tan (2015) have called it 'building energy security through manufacturing' (page xiii).
+Climate considerations, however, were not the driving force behind the Renewable Energy Law.
+The consensus among those who formulated the law, and those who have studied it since then, is that the key concerns were securing energy and building a competitive industry.
+Mathews and Tan (2015) have called it 'building energy security through manufacturing' (page xiii).
 This is also the central theme of Mathews' (2015) book Greening Capitalism - How Asia is Driving the Next Great Transformation.

 China's energy security has haunted Chinese policymakers for a long time, because the country's rapid growth led to a shortage of nearly all forms of energy resources.
 Given that China must increase its energy imports to meet domestic energy demand, its dependence on overseas energy resources has become a major worry to the government, particularly when most of the imports are from volatile countries in the Middle East and sub-Saharan Africa.
-On top of these worries is the long and risk-prone maritime transportation route these resources take to reach Chinese ports, because most of them have to go through the narrow Straits of Malacca and of Hormuz.
+On top of these worries is the long and risk-prone maritime transportation route, notably through the narrow Straits of Malacca and of Hormuz.
 Therefore, energy diversification and localisation of energy production is of strategic importance to China.
-Renewable energies such as wind and solar are locally produced and hence believed to have strategic geo-political value (Wei Shen, pers. comm., 20 November 2015).
+Renewable energies such as wind and solar are locally produced and hence believed to have strategic geopolitical value (Wei Shen, pers. comm., 20 November 2015).

-Other parts of government were more concerned with enabling Chinese enterprises to catch up with the technological leaders and building industries that would make the wind turbines and solar panels (Dai and Xue 2015).
+Other parts of government were more concerned with enabling Chinese enterprises to catch up with the technological leaders and building industries that make the wind turbines and solar panels (Dai and Xue 2015).
 To build up production and innovation capabilities, the government introduced a raft of policies that complemented the Renewable Energy Law.
-This was the priority for parts of government and the business sector also, and added to the political support for renewable energy policies.
+This aim to build up competitive green industries added to the political support for renewable energy policies.
 With hindsight we can say that this ambition has been fulfilled.
-China has become the world's foremost producer of wind turbines and solar panels, and has reduced the technological gap with European leaders (Lewis 2013; Schmitz and Lema 2015; Lema, Sagar and Zhou 2016, forthcoming).
+China has become the world's foremost producer of wind turbines and solar panels, and has reduced the technological gap with European leaders (Lewis 2013; Schmitz and Lema 2015; Lema, Sagar and Zhou 2016).
 The policies and timings differed between wind and solar, but were driven in both cases by the ambition to build new globally competitive industries.